YashKumarVerma/easy-cache/README.md

 **Step 1**: Install the package

 ```
-npm install --save @easy-cache/core
+npm install @easy-cache/core

 # or

 yarn add @easy-cache/core
 ```

 > Note: In v1.0, the default cache engine i.e. `redis` is used, and therefore the `redis` package is also installed by default.
+From v2.0 onwards, there would be 0 dependencies in the core package.

 **Step 2**: Initialize the cache system